 These simple, seasonal Asparagus Halloumi Potato Muffin Frittatas contain only 5 ingredients!
 Neither the asparagus nor the potato need to be precooked so this is a super quick and easy recipe.
 Enjoy for breakfast, brunch or as a healthy snack anytime.

-Check out also these delicious Cauliflower Sweet Potato Muffin Frittatas.
+Check out also these delicious Healthy Sweet Potato Egg Cups with Cauliflower.
 They are also made using raw vegetables.
 Plus they are gluten free.

 Sneak vegetables into breakfast smoothies

 Smoothies are some of the easiest vegetable breakfast recipes.

 Breakfast smoothies are a fantastic way of adding nutritious ingredients to your diet.
 They are super quick and easy to make and can use both fruit as well as vegetables.
 The fruity ones tend to be more popular as they simply taste better!
 But you can sneak veggies into your fruit smoothies and no one will ever know!
 Not even your fussy children who turn away at the sight of anything green.